Bringing memory to Boolean networks: a unifying framework: Introduction

 In this paper, we aim at emphasizing on the effect of memory in update modes of BNs, both by introducing new modes around this feature, and by studying their relationship with others, as well as related combinatorial properties.

-We propose a unifying framework to define such update modes by characterizing the trajectories they generate.
+To that end, we propose a unifying framework for defining update modes with memory by characterizing the trajectories they generate.
 This allows to account for a sequence of configurations that have been computed since an initial one, and compute elongation of the trajectory based on this sequence.
-We notably introduce in Sect.~\ref{section:update_modes} two elementary update modes using memory: the \emph{history-based} update mode, where the next configuration is computed from the current one and one component has been updated according to any configuration in the past; and the \emph{trapping} update mode, where the next configuration is computed from any configuration of the past, and one component has been updated according to any configuration in the past.
+Besides reformulating above-mentioned update modes, we take advantage of the framework to introduce novel elementary update modes using memory: the \emph{history-based}, the \emph{trapping}, and the \emph{subcube-based} update modes.
 Intuitively, the history-based mode extends the asynchronous by allowing to take any configuration of the past, instead of the latter only, to compute the next state of the component.
 Then, the trapping mode extends the history-based by allowing to take any configuration of the past as the base next configuration.
-This somehow allows for jumping back in time, while having the knowledge of the sequence of configurations before the jump.
+Informally, this could be seen as some sort of time traveling: after the update of some components, one can return to a past configuration and enable state changes based on knowledge of the future (which can then be different).
+Finally, the subcube-based mode relies on the smallest subcube enclosing the configurations of the trajectory: the next configuration results from the update of any configuration of that subcube, with the state of one component computed from to any other configuration of the subcube.

 One can naturally derive that the asynchronous trajectories are a subset of history-based trajectories, being themselves a subset of trapping trajectories.
-In this paper, we establish simulation and weak simulation relationships with the interval, cuttable, and most permissive update modes (Sect.~\ref{section:comparing_update_modes}).
+In this paper, we establish simulation and weak simulation relationships with the interval, cuttable, most permissive and introduced update modes (Sect.~\ref{section:comparing_update_modes}; Fig.~\ref{figure:hierarchy}).
 In particular, we demonstrate that cuttable and history-based modes are incomparable, while both weakly simulating the interval, and both being weakly simulated by the most permissive, which in turns, is weakly simulated by the trapping mode.
+We also show that the trapping mode is weakly bisimilar to the subcube-based mode.
 We provide a similar hierarchy by considering inclusion of trajectories (simulation).
-We also show that the trapping mode is weakly bisimilar to a \emph{subcube-based} update mode.
-The (smallest) subcube enclosing the configurations of the trajectory is the set of configurations that can be composed of any state of the components in the past.
-In the subcube-based mode, the trajectory can be extended with any of such configurations, where the state of one component has been updated according to any configuration of this subcube.